 Yes, make sure to factor in the service fee when pricing your individual add-ons (the fee does not apply to tax or gratuity).
 Guests will be charged the standard processing fee.

 Will all add-ons I create be visible on my listing?

 No, if you need to, you can hide specific add-ons by selecting "No" under "Show on listings?"
-Add-ons that are hidden can still be attached to bookings through custom offer or update booking, but will not be visible on your listing or at checkout.
+Add-ons that are hidden can still be attached to bookings through an invite-to-book or booking update, but will not be visible on your listing or at checkout.
 Learn more.